kuberlab-catalog/conda-projects/README.md

-# TensorFlow
+# Python loves Conda

-This is the base TensorFlow project.
+This is the basic env for Python development

-Conatains:

-- Jupyter for interactive development

-- Tensorbard for monitoring training process

-- Examples of training tasks

-- Examples of distributed training tasks